-\The majority of investment management expenses disclosed above include management, transaction and other costs paid/payable to the Fund's investment managers disclosed by investment managers using the Cost Transparency Initiative template of £11,057k (£8,234k in 20/21).
-The introduction of the CTI template is helping to ensure more accurate fee disclosures by managers, with greater detail provided with regards to transaction costs.
-Audit Fees of £21k (£16k in 20/21) were incurred and are included in Oversight and Governance Costs in the above table.
+The investment management expenses disclosed above include non-invoiced management, transaction and other costs paid/payable to the Fund's investment managers of £11,057k (£8,234k in 20/21).
+The disclosure of the non-invoiced costs is made to the Fund via the Cost Transparency InitiativeTemplate.
+The introduction of the template is helping to ensure more accurate fee disclosures by managers, with greater detail provided with regards to transaction costs.
+Audit Fees of £21k including an additional fee variation for 2019/20 audit (£16k in 20/21) were incurred and are included in Oversight and Governance Costs in the above table.